 Process to Be Recognized as a UNICEF Child Friendly City in the U.S.

-UNICEF USA is partnering with Houston, TX; San Francisco, CA; Minneapolis, MN and Prince George's County, MD as the first cohort of cities and the first county to implement an ambitious two-year transformative process toward recognition as a UNICEF Child Friendly City or County.
+UNICEF USA is partnering with Decatur, GA; Houston, TX; Johnson City, TN; Minneapolis, MN; Prince George's County, MD; and San Francisco, CA as the first cohort of cities and the first county to implement an ambitious two-year transformative process toward recognition as a UNICEF Child Friendly City or County.

 The exact process of becoming a UNICEF Child Friendly City will depend on the local context and will be influenced by factors such as the political environment, population size and available resources.
 Leaders across each pilot city and county, including young leaders, will work together through a CFCI task force to take the following key steps: